JAForbes/impervious/readme.md

 ## Why? ⚙️

-In the opinion of this author proxies are a very leaky abstraction.
+Proxies are a very leaky abstraction.
 It is hard to achieve a perfect mimick of a real JS object, and doing so adds to the complexity of the library and hurts performance.
 It also makes it harder to explain to a team what patterns to use and what patterns should be avoided.

 While other state proxy libraries tend to support Vanilla.js™️ (and other frameworks) their documentation and API tends to have a bias towards React's API which makes it harder to learn and use outside of a React context.